Skip to content

 Tom Alter

 Tom Alter is an Indian actor, best known for Tamil cinema.
-Tom Alter began their career in 1981.
-With 30 credits to their name, Tom Alter remains one of the most prolific and celebrated talents in the industry.
+Tom Alter began their career in 1981 and has been a prominent figure in the industry for over 45 years.
+With over 60 credits to their name, Tom Alter remains one of the most prolific and celebrated talents in the industry.
 Spanning 40+ years, Tom Alter's career remains one of the longest and most celebrated in Tamil cinema.

 4.3Avg Rating